What Advising Is

 - Have a back-up plan in case your first choice classes fill up.

-- Resolve any registration restrictions that might block you from registering.
+- Resolve any registration holds that might block you from registering.

-- Check your MySuffolk portal for your assigned registration day and time.
+- Check your Workday account for your assigned registration day and time.

 If you're hoping to take more than the maximum credits allowed per semester, fill out the online excess course petition form to let us know why.
 You may be required to meet with an academic advisor to discuss your request.